Home » Cardiovascular Health » Cardiovascular Disease Prevention » Heart Disease Nutrition

 A folic acid deficiency usually develops if a person does not receive enough folic acid in their regular diet.
 However, a folic acid deficiency can also develop in some other cases, such as with alcoholism (deficiency occurs due to diminished absorption of folic acid), severe kidney problems, cancer and pregnancy.
 Also, some medications can cause a folic acid deficiency.

 Anemia is often one of the unfortunate results of a folic acid deficiency.
-The most common symptoms of anemia caused by a folic acid deficiency are: loss in appetite and weight, trouble concentrating, tiredness and weakness, forgetfulness and increased irritability.
+The most common symptoms of anemia caused by a folic acid deficiency are: in appetite and weight, trouble concentrating, tiredness and weakness, forgetfulness and increased irritability.
 This is also the most common and slowly progressing type of the megaloblastic anemia.
 It occurs when the red blood cells become larger than normal.
 Generally, folic acid anemia develops in the elderly, adolescents, infants, women who are pregnant and/or lactating, alcoholics and in people suffering from intestinal or malignant diseases.

 The best dietary sources of folacin are found in the following folic acid rich foods: eggs, liver, oranges, beans, strawberries, asparagus, leafy green vegetables (spinach, broccoli, and lettuce), mushrooms, sunflower seeds, okra, cantaloupe and other melons, tomato juice and whole wheat products.